Quantum Lazy Sampling and Game-Playing Proofs for Quantum Indifferentiability: Quantum Security of the Sponge Construction

 We made a single change in $\Sim_3$ compared to $\Sim_2$, we introduce the ``bad'' event $\Bad$ that marks the difference between algorithms.
 We use this event as the bad event in Lemma~\ref{lem:clas-game-play}.
 With such a change of the simulators we can use Lemma~\ref{lem:clas-game-play} to bound the difference of probabilities:

 It is quite easy to bound $\PR[\Bad=1]$ as it is the probability of finding a collision or preimage of the root in the set $\bits{c}$ having made $q$ random samples.
-Then we have that
+Therefore we have that

 where $f_{\coll}$ is defined in Eq.~\eqref{eq:fcoll}.
 The bound is not necessarily tight as not all queries are made to rooted nodes.

 \parag{Game 4} In this step we introduce the random oracle $\Ho$ but only to generate the outer part of the output of $\phif$.
 The game is defined as